albertgran/Next-Generation-5G-OFDM-Based-Modulations/README.md

 	Vodafone chair/TU Dresden in: http://5gnow.eu/?page_id=427
 	They are not standalone.
 Notice that for them to work properly, the GFDM library available on the link above should be included in the project before execution.

+	Note: I have received messages saying that the 5gnow link seems to be down.
+	Here is an alternative: https://github.com/vodafone-chair/gfdm-lib-matlab

 	Copyright (c) 2014 Technical University Dresden, Vodafone Chair Mobile Communication Systems All rights reserved.